 “I see that people read my message but then they don’t reply”

 This really sucks, and there can be several explanations.
 For example, if people ignore you online AND in other situations you first of all want to look at the general reasons that I started off this article with.
-But if you are specifically ignored online, here are some reasons.

 In real life, we can make small talk just to kill awkward silence.
 Online, people often expect more of a reason to talk: To plan something, to share something, and so on.